ufal/lindat-corpora-conversions/README.md

 The directory has the following subdirectories:
 ```
-registry       # configuration files (no subdirectories)
+registry       # configuration files (no subdirectories; on kontext-dev contains symlinks to conversions/**/templates)
 data           # compiled corpora
 speech         # mp3 files
 view_treex     # files in json format for tree visualisation